Student Handbooks

 Concert Music

-Music majors are required to attend a specified number of PROFESSIONAL & COLLEGIATE approved recitals and concerts each semester, as noted on the ASOTA calendar, Canvas, & Alabama School of the Arts Facebook page.
+Music majors are required to attend a specified number of PROFESSIONAL & COLLEGIATE approved recitals and concerts each semester, as noted on the ASOTA calendar and published in the Concert Music Canvas Page.

 Required Semesters